 - Microsoft Purview Compliance Administrator role group

 - Insider Risk Management Admins role group

 Depending on how you wish to manage insider risk management policies and alerts, you'll need to assign users to specific role groups to manage different sets of insider risk management features.
-You have the option to assign users with different compliance responsibilities to specific role groups to manage different areas of insider risk management features.
+You can assign users with different compliance responsibilities to specific role groups to manage different areas of insider risk management features.
 Or you may decide to assign all user accounts for designated administrators, analysts, investigators, and viewers to the Insider Risk Management role group.
 Use a single role group or multiple role groups to best fit your compliance management requirements.

-You'll choose from these role group options and solution actions when working with insider risk management:
+Choose from these role group options and solution actions when working with insider risk management: